 “I reject a system that rewards failure and protects a person from its consequences.
 The stakes are too high.
 We can afford nothing but the best when it comes to our children’s teachers and to the schools where they teach.”—— Former President of the U.S.A Barack Obama’s Remarks on Education

-These individuals are inherently resistant to change, as, even an iota of change means more insecurity.
-Common people have to beg for their basic/fundamental rights, and a right to decent and happy living is reserved for a select few.
-Justice is delivered on streets through intelligence agencies, mobsters, and self-styled godmen, rather than government administered courts/judicial system.
+These individuals are inherently resistant to change, as, even an iota of change means more of insecurity.
+Common people have to beg for their basic/fundamental rights, and a right to decent and happy living, but all of that is reserved for a select few.
+Justice is delivered on the streets through intelligence agencies, mobsters, and self-styled godmen, rather than government administered courts/judicial system.

 Train of ‘Life, Liberty and the pursuit of Happiness’ has already left or gets too late, when ‘Lady Justice’ arrives.

-Justice in such societies is delivered mainly to keep account books squeaky clean and balanced, rather than, for achieving, the sole purpose of welfare of the society.
+Justice in such societies is delivered mainly to keep account books squeaky clean and balanced, rather than, for achieving the welfare of the entire society.

 In such societies, harassment is perpetuated under the guise of ‘DISCIPLINE’, ‘TEACHING’, and ‘Training’

 The system lacks responsibility, transparency, and accountability.
-Stronger individuals (by means of their external power and position) start blaming and punishing subordinates for the faults arising due to their (superiors) inefficiency, ineptitude, and incompetence.
+Stronger individuals (by means of their external power and position) start blaming and punishing subordinates for the faults arising out of their (superiors) fecklessness.

-resulting in either no progress, or delayed progress, and a malformed justice delivery system.
+resulting in either absent, or delayed progress, and a malformed justice delivery system.

-These individuals who cannot differentiate between ‘HARD WORK’ and ‘SMART WORK (Quality Work)’, often confuse studying at a college or an institution/establishment by working at a job.
+These individuals who cannot differentiate between ‘HARD WORK’ and ‘SMART WORK (Quality Work)’, often confuse studying at a college or an institution/establishment with a job assignment.

 Manipulation becomes the norm; people who can be manipulated easily by their superiors; who can easily compromise upon their morals, ethics, and principles, and who follow orders blindly, can survive in such a system and an order,

-people who are resistant to manipulation, who favour personal integrity over materialism, are thrown out of the system, as they are unusable for the corrupt administration.
+people who are resistant to manipulation, who favour personal integrity over materialism, are thrown out of the system, as they are unusable to the corrupt administration.

-These manipulation resistant humans, are forced to remain outside the system, till the time they conform to the prevailing needs of the system.
+These manipulation resistant humans, are forced to remain outside the system, till the time they conform to the prevailing needs/parameters/standards of the system.

-These administrators or managers (monkeys, donkeys and snakes) treat life as a game of chess and people as mere chess pieces.
-Though for them (person in power) rules differ, can change after each move, and they have the liberty to change the rules in their favour (they can lie; they can cheat), according to their own convenience.
+These administrators or managers (morkers, dorkers, and sorkers) treat life as a game of chess and people as mere chess pieces.
+Though for them (person in power) rules differ, can change after each move, and they have the liberty to change the rules in their favour (they can lie; they can cheat), according to their own convenience, as and when required.

 In addition to checkmate, the game can be won by voluntary resignation by the opponent, which typically occurs when too much material is lost, or if checkmate appears unavoidable.
 A game may also result in a draw in several ways.

-I have had several conversations with many citizens of the United States of America, across various sections of the society; I have observed their daily behaviour (through newspapers, movies, social media etc.); ordinary citizens of the U.S.A are more aware of their rights, and exercise them often, without a fear, or backlash from the system, they know very well that they have an efficient justice delivery system); I can assure you on the basis of my reasoning, analyses, and observation, that they are no different from any average Indian household.
-Still, there are stark differences between their living status and economy on the whole, when compared to India.
-The answer lies in their modus operandi, how Indian institutions and establishments are being administered; they lack professionalism.
+I have had several conversations with many citizens of the United States of America, across various sections of the society; I have observed their daily behaviour (through various newspapers, movies, social media etc.); ordinary citizens of the U.S.A are more aware of their rights, and exercise them often, without a fear, or backlash from the system, they very well know that they have an efficient law enforcement and justice delivery mechanism which prevents morkers, dorkers, and sorkers from occupying such sensitive posts, and even if they happen to, then there are ample checks and balances inbuilt in the system that cushions the shocks generated by their inefficient decision-making, with immediate removal of the culprits.

-A take-home message: People who find faults in everyone else except themselves, can never progress in life, and also, have the ability to make other people’s life a living hell.
+A take-home message: People who find faults in everyone else except themselves, can never progress in life, and also, have the potential to make other people’s life a living hell.